Featured Article

 Despite both pure electric and hybrid electric vehicles, commonly referred to as EV’s, only accounting for a small share of the new car market in the UK, figures have steadily grown in the past few years.
 However, one of the primary concerns amongst the public is the lack of charging infrastructure available.
 This presents an opportunity for individuals who are skilled and qualified in installing electric charging points to accommodate homes and businesses that may require the needed infrastructure.

-But who can install a vehicle charger?
-Any qualified, experienced electrician can, as long as they've had the necessary training.
+But can any electrician install an EV charger?
+Yes, any qualified, experienced electrician can, as long as they've had the necessary training.
 Adding this skill to your arsenal can be a lucrative opportunity for experienced electricians.
 As more people turn to electric vehicles, more people will need charging points installed, thus creating increased demand for work!

 Learn how to install electric vehicle chargers